ScottLogic/blog/colive/_posts/2024-04-08-how-to-make-chatgpt-do-anything-you-want.md

 Do not infer any data outside of what is listed above.
 ```

 Like the extractor prompt, the content within the curly brackets will contain the actual match data.
 In my example I injected the string representation of a python dictionary containing key value pairs of game data (half-time score, home team, date of the match, etc.).
-We heavily emphasize in the end of the prompt to only use mentioned data to deter the model from hallucinating.
+We heavily emphasise in the end of the prompt to only use mentioned data to deter the model from hallucinating.

 ## Wire it all up